AngellusMortis/game_server_manager/README.rst

 * Full Unit Test and code coverage (Python 2.7, 3.4+ support)
 * Documentation
+* Forge and Curse support for Minecraft servers
 * Backup command for all servers
 * Staging support to update servers while still running
 * Probably more stuff and maybe more server types